The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self).You can also invest through third

-How is it that they help you during this economic crisis like corona crisis?
+How is it that they help you during this economic crisis?

-I. Financial planners can help you create a financial contingency plan during economic crisis
+I. Financial planners can help you create a financial contingency plan during the economic crisis

-List your mediclaim policies, ensure family coverage and COVID 19 coverage, prepare for emergencies, and create an information vault.
-This is to safeguard you and your family in advance.
+List your Mediclaim policies, ensure family coverage, prepare for emergencies, and create an information vault.
+It is to safeguard you and your family in advance.

 II.
 Financial planners guide you on investments

-The quick decisions you may take during the corona crisis are
+The quick decisions you may take during the Financial crisis are

 - Withdrawing to avoid further losses and